You’re ready. You’ve booked your venue, you’ve created an amazing registration website and you’re all set on your catering. You’re good to go, right?

 Drive lead generation through sponsor raffles

 You can help them achieve this by gamifying the vendor engagement process and offering attendees a reward for mingling with your network.
 For example, you can use your event app to create sponsor raffles, where attendees can share their interest in winning a prize.
-This can be a subscription discount for their services, freebies, coupons etc. This way, attendees stand to win a prize and your vendors grow their lead gen without any extra effort.
+This can be a subscription discount for their services, freebies, coupons etc. This way, attendees have a chance to win a prize, and your vendors increase their lead gen without any extra effort.
 Which makes them more likely to choose to sponsor your next event.
 Bonuses all around.

 Grow attendance through polling

 Have you attended one of those events where there’s so much hype around a specific session … only to arrive later and find yourself in an empty room?
-While this is a nightmare for the speaker (who’s probably put in hours in preparation for the session,) it also leads to a poor attendee experience as people miss out on invaluable opportunities to learn.
+While this is a nightmare for the speaker (oh no!) it also leads to a poor attendee experience, as people miss out on invaluable opportunities to learn.

-This can be a challenge, especially for large events where there might be several simultaneous sessions running at the same time.
-(And if that describes your event, you might want to look into software to manage your speakers.)
-You can avoid people flocking to one session over another, or skipping attendance altogether, by using gamification.
+This can be a challenge, especially for large events where there might be several simultaneous sessions running all at the same time.
+(And if that describes your event, you might want to look into software to manage your speakers, just saying.)
+You can avoid too many people flocking to one session, or skipping attendance altogether, by using gamification.
 For instance, you can launch polls in your event app that asks people for specific keywords from each session, and awards them points for questions answered correctly.
 If attendees have come together in groups, this will encourage them to split across multiple sessions rather than all go to one.

 You can use polling beyond session questions and encourage people to offer feedback on the event, engage with vendors, and make the most of the event overall.

 Increase participation through scavenger hunts